 - Successful oral surgery depends on keeping the mouth as clean as possible.

-- Hot salt mouthwashes (a cup of hot water with a teaspoon of salt) are very beneficial for healing in the first week but taste awful.
+- Hot salt mouthwashes (a cup of hot water with a teaspoon of salt) are very beneficial for healing in the first week.
 Ensure that the mouthwash is not so hot that it scalds and then hold the hot mouthwash over the surgical site until it cools.
 Repeat as often as possible.

 - Try to keep food away from the surgical area for as long as possible.
 Rinse following eating to keep the area clean.

 - You are advised not to smoke until the wound has healed, as this severely limits healing in the mouth.